 She clicked down the stairs in her heels, her body constricted by the tightness of her dress.
-She felt a contraction around her heart like her breasts grew each day and sat on her ribs until they popped every vessel.
-Now her hair no longer slid down her back, but was a stiff bouffant that glided up before it fell, like water frozen in motion.
+She felt a contraction around her heart, as though her ribs until were squeezing every vessel.
+Her hair no longer slid down her back, but was a stiff bouffant that glided up before it fell, like water frozen in motion.
 As she turned the corner, she saw him.
-Everywhere she went she saw glowing silhouettes of a boy she wanted to run away with.
-They seemed to float around everywhere Amber went as if she had a bouquet of balloons tied to her body.
-She kicked of both heels and bolted towards him, screaming his name.
+Everywhere she went she saw glowing silhouettes of a man she wanted to run away with.
+They seemed to float everywhere.
+Amber kicked off both heels and bolted toward him, screaming his name.
 This is it, she thought.
-But she hit the ground sobbing, on replay of the first time he left.
-Christopher didn’t come downstairs, by this point, he had grown used to it.
+But she hit the ground sobbing, a replay of the first time he left.
+Christopher didn’t come downstairs; by this point, he had grown used to it.

 “I think I’m allergic.”

 She spent most days preparing.
 Preparing for galas, dinners, Karen’s recitals.

 Amber threw out her toast as Christopher came up and kissed her from behind.
 She felt his hair gel meet the contour of her cheek, each prick of his stubble felt like a bee sting.
 “I’ll see you at three.”
 His voice traveled across the room and tickled her ear drums.
 She checked Idris to see if he could hear him too.

 “What’s at three?”

 “Father and son doubles match?
 With Brandon?”
 She’d forgotten to prepare for that.
 “Come on, we’ve been telling you all week.
 I left the address on the counter.
 It’s at the